openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Failed to write received data to disk/application.
+Failed to write received data to disk or the application.

 **Possible Causes**